-Examples of Prohibited Fraudulent Conduct.
-The School Board is committed to the responsible stewardship of all resources that are entrusted to the District, including but not limited to all property and financial resources that are under the District's management and control.
+The School Board is committed to the responsible stewardship of all resources that are entrusted to the District, including but not limited to all financial resources that are under the District's management and control.
 Fraud, in any form and perpetrated by any person connected to the District, interferes with this commitment.
 Fraud can exist even in situations that do not involve the receipt of an improper private benefit.
-Examples of conduct that the Board prohibits and considers to be fraudulent or similarly dishonest and damaging to the public interest involve fraud-include the following:
+Examples of conduct that the Board prohibits and considers to involve fraud include the following:

-- 1. Theft, misappropriation, or conversion. - 2.
-Bribery, including certain quid pro quo arrangements and giving or receiving kickbacks. - 3.
-The making of false claims, false records, false certifications, or other false statements. - 4.
-Lack of performance of an obligation while accepting consideration for such performance. - 5.
-Self-dealing or arranging for other private benefits that are contrary to the public interest, including making or receiving overpayments or failing to disclose and avoid conflicts of interest in contracting and other financial matters. - 6.
-Providing information or making a representation that is intentionally incomplete or misleading, including failing to fully cooperate and be fully forthcoming in any investigation into possible wrongdoing. - 7.
-Covering up wrongdoing (e.g., by destroying evidence). - 8.
-The failure to receive, use, or expend resources for their intended or authorized public purpose, including the gross mismanagement of District-controlled resources or engaging in non-authorized transactions. - 9.
+- 1. Theft, misappropriation, or conversion; - 2.
+Bribery, including certain quid pro quo arrangements and giving or receiving kickbacks; - 3.
+The making of false claims, false records, false certifications, or other false statements; - 4.
+Lack of performance of an obligation while accepting consideration for such performance; - 5.
+Self-dealing or arranging for other private benefits that are contrary to the public interest, including making or receiving overpayments; - 6.
+Providing information or making a representation that is intentionally incomplete or misleading, including failing to fully cooperate and be fully forthcoming in any investigation into possible wrongdoing; - 7.
+Covering up wrongdoing (e.g., by destroying evidence); - 8.
+The failure to receive, use, or expend resources for their intended or authorized public purpose, including the gross mismanagement of District-controlled resources or engaging in non-authorized transactions; or - 9.
 Aiding another person's fraudulent conduct.

-Administrative Responsibilities; Investigations.
-To assist with the prevention, mitigation, and prosecution of fraudulent activity and any similar misconduct or misuse of resources, the Board directs the administration to:
+To assist with the prevention, mitigation, and prosecution of fraudulent activity, the Board directs the administration to:

-- 1. Establish, model, and enforce strong ethical standards in all District programs and operations. - 2.
-Implement and monitor strong internal controls (i.e., systems and procedures) that can limit opportunities to engage in fraud and related violations/misconduct, fraudulent conduct, identify irregularities, and reveal evidence of fraudulent conduct any such violation or misconduct after it occurs. - 3.
-Create and foster a climate that encourages and facilitates the timely reporting of possible fraud or other violations/misconduct address by this policy, including suspected fraud, or suspicious circumstances that should be further investigated. - 4.
-Evaluate the District's obligation to further report any credible evidence of fraud or other violations or misconduct prohibited under this policy to appropriate state and/or federal authorities.
-This includes, but is not limited to, making the written disclosures and reports required under 2 C.F.R. §200.113, which is a federal regulation that applies because the District receives federal funding.
-For example, section 200.113 requires the District to submit written disclosures to certain federal and (in some cases) state officials when, in connection with the District's receipt of or application for federal funding, the District has credible evidence of (1) a violation of the federal False Claims Act; or (2) a violation of any federal criminal law involving fraud, conflict of interest, bribery, or improper gratuities. - 5.
-Diligently investigate all reasonably credible reports of fraud or possible fraud; and or other violations or misconduct prohibited under this policy.
-Except in the case of a report involving the District Administrator's own actions (in which case the Board or its designee shall direct an investigation), the District Administrator shall be responsible for initiating an appropriate investigation. - 6.
-When any instance of fraud or some other violation or misconduct prohibited under this policy has been is substantiated, engage in appropriate follow-up, including pursuing appropriate consequences and remedies and making any additional disclosures/referrals to outside entities. making additional state or federal reports and pursuing appropriate consequences and remedies (such as disciplinary action and/or referral for possible legal action).
+- 1. Establish, model, and enforce strong ethical standards in all District programs and operations; - 2.
+Implement and monitor strong internal controls (i.e., systems and procedures) that can limit opportunities to engage in fraudulent conduct, identify irregularities, and reveal evidence of fraudulent conduct after it occurs; - 3.
+Create and foster a climate that encourages and facilitates the timely reporting of fraud, suspected fraud, or suspicious circumstances that should be further investigated; - 4.
+Diligently investigate all reasonably credible reports of fraud or possible fraud; and - When any instance of fraud is substantiated, engage in appropriate follow-up, including making additional state or federal reports and pursuing appropriate consequences and remedies (such as disciplinary action and/or referral for possible legal action).

-Intra-District Reports and Investigations of Fraud or Suspected Fraud and Similar Improprieties.
+Reports and Investigations of Fraud or Suspected Fraud

 Except in situations where an employee exercises a legal right to make a confidential report to an external agency or to participate in an official investigation or legal proceeding that is not disclosed to his or her employer, any employee who has knowledge of or who has reason to suspect fraud or any similar impropriety in relation to any aspect of District programs or operations shall immediately report the relevant circumstances to his or her supervisor and/or to the District Administrator.
 In the event the concern or complaint involves the District Administrator, the concern shall be brought to the attention of Director of Business Services and/or Board President.
 Such reports may involve or relate to the conduct of any person, including District employees, Board members, volunteers, consultants, vendors, contractors and other parties maintaining any business or programmatic relationship with the District.